 Celiac Disease

-- The collective term for specific alcohol-soluble proteins (called prolamines) that are found in wheat, rye, and barley
+- “Gluten” is the collective term for specific alcohol-soluble proteins (called prolamins) that are found in wheat, rye, and barley.

-- Defines a minority of people with CD who have no identifiable symptoms but have consistent intestinal mucosal lesions and elevated serum antibodies
+- “Silent CD” defines a minority of people with CD who have no identifiable symptoms but have consistent, intestinal mucosal lesions and elevated serum antibodies.

-- CD is present in approximately 1% of the U.S. population, but only a small proportion have been diagnosed.
+- CD is present in approximately 1% of the United States population, but only a small proportion have been diagnosed.

-- Average age at diagnosis of pediatric CD in the United States is approximately 9 years old.
+- Average age at diagnosis of pediatric CD in the United States is approximately 9 years of age.

 - Females are more affected than males.